mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 For the avoidance of doubt: we set X-GitLab-RateLimit-Bypass to 0 by default; any value for this in the client request is overwritten.

-See also related docs in [../frontend](../frontend/) for other information on blocking and haproxy config.
+See also related docs in [../frontend](../frontend/) for other information on blocking and HAProxy config.

-Graphs for HAProxy can be found at the [HAProxy page](https://dashboards.gitlab.net/d/ZOOh_aNik/haproxy?orgId=1) and you can look for 429 rates to get an idea on what is being rate limited at this level, though note that some may also be coming from the application.
+Graphs for HAProxy can be found at the [HAProxy dashboard](https://dashboards.gitlab.net/d/haproxy/haproxy) and you can look for 429 rates to get an idea on what is being rate limited at this level, though note that some may also be coming from the application.

 In the long run, these may be replaced by either rate limits in GitLab (below) or [Cloudflare](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/9709), or a combination of both.